sigurdsvela/boot/README.md

 ## Usage

 ### Create new project
-To create a new project base on a template run
+To create a new project based on a template run
 ```shell
 $ boot new template-name --out output-directory
 ```